rsv-code/knit/README.md

 # Dependencies
 Knit requires JDK 8 or later.
 It may work on previous versions but you will need to update the pom.xml in that case.
-It also requires maven of course.
+It also requires maven.

 # Usage